yuvraj108c/RIFE-video-interpolator-colab/README.md

 # RIFE-video-interpolator-colab
-Make your videos smoother using RIFE on google colab
+Make your videos smoother by increasing FPS using RIFE on google colab

 ## Colab